reactjs/react-modal/docs/README.md

     Boolean indicating if the appElement should be hidden */ ariaHideApp={true}
   /*
+    Boolean indicating if the modal should be focused after render */ shouldFocusAfterRender={true}
+  /*
     Boolean indicating if the overlay should close the modal */